 The Russian Federation has indeed recently provided the most notorious case of violation of freedom of expression for sexual and gender minorities through the banning of so-called ‘homosexual propaganda’ towards children, which actually results in the prohibition of any public discourse about sexual orientation and gender identity or expression; a case which has sparked international outrage.

-The right to free Gender Expression universally violated
+The right to freedom of gender expression universally violated

 In Europe, for example, 16 countries deny trans people the rights to change their name and gender on official documents.
 And 23 of the 33 countries which do allow it, require forced sterilization as a pre-requisite for such changes.
 19 countries require divorce.
 In all too many cases, doctors and psychiatrists remain the final decision-makers on how trans people will be allowed to access their rights.

 Less than a handful of governments worldwide have legal provisions in place for non-binary identifying individuals to have their gender expressions formally recognised.
-Interestingly, Nepal, Bangladesh and Pakistan provide recognition of ‘third gender’ on national identification papers.
-The rest of the world lags far behind, and only a handful of national medical authorities do not categorise trans or gender non-confirming identities in terms of mental health conditions.
+Amazingly, Nepal, Bangladesh and Pakistan provide recognition of ‘third gender’ on national identification papers.
+The rest of the world, including Europe, lags far behind and only a handful of national medical authorities do NOT categorise trans or gender non-confirming identities in terms of mental health conditions.

-Where LGBTI people are censored, all people are deprived of their freedom of expression
+Where LGBT people are censored, all people are deprived of their freedom of expression

 The censorship of sexual and gender minorities issues acts as a powerful indicator of the general level of respect of human rights.
 Not surprisingly, the heaviest crackdowns on sexual and gender minorities come from contexts where there is equal pressure on advocates for democracy, right to freedom of religion or belief, women’s rights, minority groups rights, etc.